 Hypothesis 2.
-If platforms are insensitive to institutional investor demand, the hazard rate for default will not depend on the institutional demand for loans ($H2_0$).
-Alternatively, if institutional investors exert market power, then when institutional investor demand is high, the platform will allocate loans with lower expected default rates to institutional investors, ceteris paribus ($H2{A1}$).
-Alternatively, if high institutional investor demand increases the likelihood of regulatory monitoring and costly intervention when institutional investor demand is high, the platform will allocate loans with higher expected default rates to the institutional investors group, ceteris paribus ($H2{A2}$).
+If platforms randomly allocate loans, the hazard rate for default will not depend on the value of future loan commitments ($H2_0$).
+Alternatively, if platforms strategically allocate loans and the value of future loan commitments exceeds the cost of regulatory noncompliance, then when the value of future loan commitments is high, the platform will preferentially allocate loans with lower expected default rates to institutional investors, ceteris paribus ($H2{A1}$).
+Alternatively if platforms strategically allocate loans and the value of future loan commitments does not exceed the cost of regulatory noncompliance, then when the value and the value of future loan commitments is low, the platform will preferentially allocate loans with lower expected default rates to default rates to retail investors, ceteris paribus ($H2{A2}$).